 Experimental results at TNO TPD and Dutch Space on other delay lines, show that the predicted rejection ratio is achievable [3, 8, 10].
-For the GENIE and PRIMA delay lines an attenuation of the disturbance of >70 dB appears to be feasible (see figure 11), enabling better than 5 nm RMS OPD stability.
+For the GENIE and PRIMA delay lines an attenuation of the disturbance of >70 dB appears to be feasible, enabling better than 1 nm RMS OPD stability.